nazaninsbr/Online-Courses/README.md

 # Online-Courses

-the list of courses I have completed plus some of my notes<br>
+the list of courses I have completed plus some of my notes.
+The courses are divided into those completed *before 2020* and those completed *in 2020*.<br>

+# Courses Completed In 2020

+# Courses Completed Before 2020

 <h2>Codecademy</h2>
 <ol>